 ESRC – ‘Skills and Employment Survey 2012’ (RES-241-25-0001), under the ESRC/UKCES Strategic Partnership with additional funding from WISERD (Principal Applicant with Duncan Gallie and Francis Green). £808,877.

 The Skills and Employment Survey 2012 (SES2012) is a national study of people aged 20-65 who are in paid work.
 The survey focuses upon the work that people do and how working life has changed over time.
 The 2012 survey is the latest in a series of studies which began in 1986.
-It anticipated that around 3,170 respondents will take part in the survey in 2012 and a samples of these respondents are being surveyed in 2014.
+A total of 3,200 respondents took part in the survey in 2012 and a samples of these respondents are being surveyed in 2014.

 ESRC – ‘Training in Recession: Historical, Comparative and Case Study Perspectives’ (RES-594-28-0001), under the ESRC/UKCES Strategic Partnership (Principal Applicant with Francis Green). £201,589.

-This project seeks to analyze, compare and explain the impact of the current recession on training in the UK and, in particular, its impact on the long-term ambition of making the UK a world leader in skills, employment and productivity by 2020.
+This project analyzes, compares and explains the impact of the 2008-2009 recession on training in the UK and, in particular, its impact on the long-term ambition of making the UK a world leader in skills, employment and productivity by 2020.